composablesys/wish-you-were-fast/reuse23/README.md

 Notes:
 - This script assumes data files are all in the format: 'suite.line_item.config.txt
 - This scripts assumes it is being ran in the directory in which the file is located.

+### The PostGreSQL Database Tables
+(Add documentation about what is displayed and noted in the tables.)